system76/docs/content/unexpected-reboots.md

 Both the DC-In port and issues with the mainboard charging circuitry require systems to be brought in for repairs.
 To open a support ticket, visit: [this link](https://system76.com/my-account/support-tickets/new)

 ## Desktop Specific Troubleshooting

-The main difference in troubleshooting desktop reboots vs. laptop reboots, is the battery, and greater disassembly options (i.e. more parts to troubleshoot).
+The main difference in troubleshooting desktop reboots vs. laptop reboots are the battery, and greater disassembly options (i.e. more parts to troubleshoot).
 With a desktop computer (excepting the Meerkat), the power delivery system consists of the PSU, and the cable from the PSU to the wall.
 Unless a battery backup is added via an Uninterrupted Power Supply (UPS) an issue in the power delivery system will shut the system off.

 Unlike most laptops, the GPU card can be removed or re-seated in desktop computers which can help with boot and screen rendering issues.